cehdeti/starthere/README.md

 ## Installation

 1. Check out the project.
 Make sure to switch to the `development` branch after cloning the repo.
 2. If you don't have `postgresql` running on your machine, install it.
-You can homebrew it (`brew install postgresql94`) or [Postgres.app](http://postgresapp.com/) makes it pretty easy.
+You can homebrew it (`brew install postgresql`) or [Postgres.app](http://postgresapp.com/) makes it pretty easy.
 3. Make sure you have the OSX command line developer tools installed.
 If you don't have them, you can install XCode from self service and they will be installed alongside Xcode: `sudo xcode-select --install`